 Dr. Eni Williams graduated from Creighton University in 1988 with a B.S. degree in pharmacy and a Doctor of Pharmacy from Howard University in 1994.
 She also obtained a Ph.D. in Public Policy in 2009 at the University of Maryland, Baltimore County.

 BRAND NAME: Butazolidine

-DRUG CLASS AND MECHANISM: Phenylbutazone is a nonsteroidal anti-inflammatory drug (NSAID) effective in treating fever, pain, and inflammation in the body.
+DRUG CLASS AND MECHANISM: Phenylbutazone has been removed from the United States market due to the availability of newer drugs with less adverse effects.
+Phenylbutazone is a nonsteroidal anti-inflammatory drug (NSAID) effective in treating fever, pain, and inflammation in the body.
 As a group, NSAIDs are non-narcotic relievers of mild to moderate pain of many causes, including injury, menstrual cramps, arthritis and other musculoskeletal conditions.
-Since the response to different NSAIDs varies from patient to patient, it is not unusual for a doctor to try a variety NSAIDs for any given condition.
-However, because of an unique risk of bone marrow suppression (causing dangerously low white blood counts), phenylbutazone is generally reserved only for short-term use in selected patients.
+Since the response to different NSAIDs varies from patient to patient, it is not unusual for a doctor to try a variety of NSAIDs for any given condition.
+However, because of a unique risk of bone marrow suppression (causing dangerously low white blood counts), phenylbutazone is generally reserved only for short-term use in selected patients.

 GENERIC AVAILABLE: yes

 PREPARATIONS: Capsules and tablets: 100mg.

 STORAGE: Store at room temperature, sealed container, avoid moisture.